Tips on How to Prevent Arthritis

 Maintaining a healthy weight can also help reduce arthritis pain and take pressure off the joints.
 Physical activity can help, too – especially if you focus on flexibility and strength training.
 If it’s painful to move, try low-impact cardio exercises like swimming and cycling – they’ll work your muscles while taking it easy on your joints.

-In addition, physical therapy has proven to be an effective treatment for osteoarthritis, and it may help you avoid surgery and the use of prescription painkillers.
+If you’re wondering, what is the best treatment for osteoarthritis, physical therapy has proven to be an effective treatment, and it may help you avoid surgery and the use of prescription painkillers.
 While the symptoms and progression of arthritis are different for everyone, starting a personalized exercise program and addressing your risk factors can help with pain relief and slow the advancement of arthritis.

 Physical therapy treatment may include: